blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct)

-**I want to** understand how to make a Data rights request
+**I want to** understand how to make a Privacy request

 **because** it is unclear to me and it seems complicated

 ### US-07-1-03

-**As an** internet user (a submitter or a data subejct) (Global data rights request capture service)
+**As an** internet user (a submitter or a data subejct) (Global Privacy request capture service)

-**I want to** easily find the address (email or postal) I need to send my Data rights request to
+**I want to** easily find the address (email or postal) I need to send my Privacy request to

 **because** it takes time and it is annoying to look for the right address

 ### US-07-1-04

-**As an** internet user (a submitter or a data subejct), when creating a Data rights request (Global data rights request capture service)
+**As an** internet user (a submitter or a data subejct), when creating a Privacy request (Global Privacy request capture service)

-**I want to** have a proposition of addresses related to the organization I want to address my Data rights request to, if the address is known
+**I want to** have a proposition of addresses related to the organization I want to address my Privacy request to, if the address is known

 **because** it saves me time and it is convenient

 ### US-07-1-05

-**As an** internet user (a submitter or a data subejct), when creating a Data rights request (Global data rights request capture service)
+**As an** internet user (a submitter or a data subejct), when creating a Privacy request (Global Privacy request capture service)

 **I want to** add the address of the organization I am sending my request to, that doesn't use blindnet devkit/Privaform, and be able to easily access it next time